 materials4me - Good supplier for metals and plastics.
 Good info given on materials properties.
 Mainly aluminium and stainless steel but a good range.
 No minimum order, cut to convenient sizes with sensible postage and packing rates, free for large orders.
 Part of Thyssen Krupp group so a reasonable pedigree in the metals business.
 The Thyssen Krupp main materials site can be found at thyssenkrupp Materials UK if you need something in larger quantities.

 Milton Keynes Metals - Material supply, ferrous & non-ferrous metal, plastics, fixings, large range of sizes, cut to length service

-MKC Tools. - U.S. based supplier of Trexon Tachulator the RPM readout that I fittted to my mill.
+MKC Tools. - U.S. based supplier of Trexon Tachulator the RPM readout that I fitted to my mill.
 Very helpful advice by e-mail.

-The Model Dockyard - Scale model kits, materials, R.C. equipment
+The Dockyard Model Shop - Scale model kits, materials, R.C. equipment

 Model Fixings - Screws, bearings, glues etc. Mainly for the R.C. modeling enthusiast but much that is applicable to the small scale model builder particularly useful supplies of small allen headed screws.